 The iris data set contains fifty instances of each of the three species.

-This is a classification project, since the variable to be predicted is categorical (setosa, versicolor or virginica).
+This is a classification project.
+Indeed, the variable to be predicted is categorical (setosa, versicolor, or virginica).

-The goal here is to model the probabilities of class membership, conditioned on the flower features.
+The goal is to model class membership probabilities conditioned on the flower features.

-The first step is to prepare the data set, which is the source of information for the classification problem.
-For that, we need to configure the next concepts:
+The first step is to prepare the data set.
+This is the source of information for the classification problem.
+For that, we need to configure the following concepts: